ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 ## Generate the Page

-The `ionic generate` command allows you to generate serveral different types of objects: components, pages, pipes, services, etc. It ties into the Angular `ng generate` command and builds on top of it with some of its own schematics.
+The `ionic generate` command allows you to generate several different types of objects: components, pages, pipes, services, etc. It ties into the Angular `ng generate` command and builds on top of it with some of its own schematics.
 One of those schematics is for the `page` object.
 Let's create a page now:

 ```bash
 $ ionic generate page login